 Ochsner also has same-day appointments available with a Primary Care provider.
 You can book an appointment through My Chart with any available provider.

 Yes, it is recommended to get a COVID test if you develop COVID-19 symptoms, even if mild.

-If you know you have been exposed to someone who is suspected to be positive, you should follow CDC guidelines and quarantine for 14 days after the close contact (less than 6 feet apart for more than 15 minutes): https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/quarantine.html
+If you know you have been exposed to someone who is suspected to be positive, you should follow CDC guidelines and quarantine after the close contact (less than 6 feet apart for more than 15 minutes).
+Home quarantine can end 10 days after that close contact if no symptoms have developed.
+If a negative test result is collected on day 5, 6, or 7, and no symptoms have developed, quarantine can end after day 7.
+Continue monitoring for symptoms until 14 days after exposure and continue to wear a mask and practice social distancing. https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/quarantine.html

 No, testing is not routinely recommended before travel or visiting others.
 A negative test result only means that you did not have COVID-19 at the time your sample was collected.
 It does not mean that you can’t get sick hours later and potentially spread the virus to others.
 If you have symptoms of COVID-19, self-isolate, do not travel or visit others.
 If asymptomatic, continue to take precautions when visiting anyone outside your household: wear a mask and keep at least 6 feet apart.

 Re-testing for ‘clearance’ of the virus is not recommended.
 We use a symptom or time-based method to determine when someone is no longer infectious and can stop isolation: